xubiod/xubot/config-example/Core/README.md

 - **Wiki.xml** - used for `[>wiki`

 - **code-handler/code-compiler** - used for most of `[>interp`. must be compiled and located like this relative to the bot executable: `/code-handler/xubot-code-compiler.exe`

+- a copy of "Roboto-Regular.ttf" is provided for text overlays and future text drawings